 The most influential teacher I had was my choir director Brian Kieffer at GlenOak High School in Canton, Ohio.
-He approaches music with unrivaled energy, fun and passion.
+He approached music with unrivaled energy, fun and passion.
 As I grew vocally in high school, he constantly threw new challenges at me.
 If I ever felt uncertain whether I could handle it, he was reassuring, which inspired confidence.

 He also showed us what we could be by providing the opportunity to hear some of the best music from the genre we were singing.
 This ranged from seeing one of the premier men’s choruses in the country, the top vocal jazz group, a gold medal-winning barbershop quartet and taking our select group to New York to attend a Broadway show.

-My sister Suzie is doing incredible work as an elementary school teacher too.
+My sister, Suzie, is doing incredible work as an elementary school teacher, too.
 She inspires me everyday with her tireless work and commitment to the kids.